python/devguide/gh-labels.rst

 invalid
-    Used manually for PRs that do not meet basic requirements and automatically added by bedevere when PR authors attempt to merge maintenace branches into the main branch.
+    Used manually for PRs that do not meet basic requirements and automatically added by bedevere when PR authors attempt to merge maintenance branches into the main branch.
 During events such as the October Hacktoberfest, this label will prevent the PR from counting toward the author's contributions.